How Companies Make the Right Decisions About ERP and MES Systems

 • Savings in production maintenance: up to 5%.

-• Greater decision-making transparency: real-time dashboards.
+• Greater decision-making transparency through real-time dashboards.

 • Faster response to demand fluctuations through predictive analytics.